bitcoin-balancer/cli-lite/docs/setup-vm/index.md

 1. Navigate to ["Droplets"](https://cloud.digitalocean.com/droplets) and click on the Droplet that you just created.

-2. Click on the **"Console"**.
+2. Click on the **"Console"** button.
 Once the connection is established, you'll be granted access to your virtual machine.